Rohitha-Karumanchi/CyberWorld/Walkthrough/OverTheWireBandit/bandit.md

 https://overthewire.org/wargames/bandit/

+## Introduction
+* The OverTheWire Bandit wargame is aimed at absolute beginners.
+* It will teach the basics needed to be able to play other wargames.
+* You will learn to use basic Linux commands and how to interact with the system.
+* To start the game, you need to connect to the Bandit server using SSH.
-* for ssh used mremoteng (can use anything of your choice )
+#### for ssh used i mremoteng (can use anything of your choice )
+* Each level has a goal, which is usually to find a password for the next level.

 # Level0
 The goal of this level is for you to log into the game using SSH.
 The host to which you need to connect is bandit.labs.overthewire.org, on port 2220.
 The username is bandit0 and the password is bandit0.
 Once logged in, go to the Level 1 page to find out how to beat Level 1.